yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 Remediation is to include fluctuations (e.g., std variances) to indicate how much MTM prices deviate from moving average price (highly volatile asset MTM prices are not accurate to estimate fair value of the asset).

+An alternative is to use moving average as fair value.

 ### Margin-at-Risk (MaR)

 Margin-at-Risk (short: MaR) quantifies the "worst case" margin-call and is only driven by market prices （持有仓位低于保证金）.